City council rejects: Dynamic duo denied permission to build 10-story hotel

 Published

-The municipal board: - Find an alternative solution
+Municipal Council: - Find alternative solution

 This is written by the urban planner in Avannaata Kommunia, architect Martin Viggo Meincke, in an email to Sermitsiaq.